Latchkey Kids.

 Hence, the reason we were not allowed to even use the phone after school.

-During the summer of 1977, Toronto was shocked by the murder of a twelve year old shoeshine boy named Emanuel Jacques.
+During the summer of 1977, Toronto was outraged after the murder of a twelve year old shoeshine boy named Emanuel Jacques.
 Emanuel was a popular little street kid who was very visible just outside of the Eaton’s Centre on Yonge Street.
 He earned extra money to help his impoverished family by shining shoes at one of the city’s busiest intersections.
-One day Emanuel just disappeared, he was no longer at his usual corner.
-Total strangers gathered together and searched everywhere for the little Portuguese boy.
+One day Emanuel just simply disappeared and he was no longer working at his usual corner.
+Total strangers gathered together from everywhere to search for the little Portuguese boy.

-Four days later his body was found on the roof of a building just steps away from the corner where he shined shoes.
+Four days later his body was found on the roof of a building not far away from the corner where he shined shoes.
 He had been sexually assaulted and then drowned.
 Emanuel had been lured away by four homosexuals on the promise of earning thirty-five dollars to help them move some photographic equipment.

 She would never let my brother become the next Emanuel Jacques.